What Happens If You Are At Fault In A Car Accident In Utah?

 If you are at fault in a Utah car crash, your insurer pays for the other driver’s losses up to your policy limits, your PIP handles some medical bills, premiums may rise, and you can be sued under Utah’s comparative fault rules.

 A wreck happens fast.
 Now you worry about what comes next.
 If you were at fault, you face repair bills, injury claims, and hard phone calls.
 Utah’s rules set a clear path.
-Your insurer pays up to your limits.
-Your PIP covers certain medical costs.
-Fault can be shared.
-If you are mostly to blame, you could face a lawsuit.

-The good news is that there are steps you can take today to lower the damage.
-This fully detailed article explains what “at fault” means in Utah, how insurance works, what penalties to expect, and when to call a car accident lawyer in Utah.
+This fully detailed article explains what “at fault” means in Utah, how insurance works, what penalties to expect, and when to call a car accident attorney Salt Lake City.

 Key Points